Kyoto Koka University ロゴ

 Team medicine and comprehensive community care

-Taking advantage of the breadth of medical and welfare professional training, which is top-class in the Kyoto-Shiga area, we are developing a multi-professional cooperative education in which students learn together with students from other departments such as rehabilitation, nutrition, dentistry, and psychology.
+Taking advantage of the breadth of medical and welfare professional training, which is top-class in the Kyoto-Shiga area, we implement a multi-professional cooperative education in which students learn together with students from other departments such as rehabilitation, nutrition, dentistry, and psychology.
 Through exposure to diverse values, students gain a universal perspective and develop the ability to collaborate with other professions and interdisciplinary nursing skills.

-▶︎SUBJECT PICK UP!
+▶︎COURSE PICK UP!

 Holistic Health I